Cappuccino Muffins are the perfect dream blend of espresso and chocolate. They’re a cake-like breakfast muffin, a perfect way to start the day!

 - 2 cups all-purpose flour

-- 2 1/2 teaspoons baking powder
+- 2½ teaspoons baking powder

 - 1 cup mini chocolate chips

-In a large mixing bowl, combine softened butter with 1/2 cup of the sugar, 2 tablespoons of the espresso powder and salt.
+- Make the batter.
+In a large mixing bowl, combine softened butter with ½ cup of the sugar, 2 tablespoons of the espresso powder and salt.
 Mix just until everything is evenly incorporated.
 Add the egg and use a whisk to blend it into the batter.
 Now add the half and half and vanilla and mix until smooth.
 Add the flour and baking powder and mix just until you no longer see dry spots.
 Then fold in the mini chocolate chips.

 - Bake and serve.
 Bake in the preheated 375°F oven until they’re set, about 18 minutes.
 Let them cool in the muffin tins for at least 15 minutes before serving.